justinband/comp3040-a3-p1/README.md

 # Hockey Rinks in Manitoba

 This API will return a response containing public or outdoor hockey rinks in Manitoba, based upon the input parameters given.
+A search begins based on the input parameter `postalcode`.

 ## Endpoint(s)